UPDATE 3/15: The lottery for tickets opened on March 15; see below.

 It’s official: The White House Easter Egg Roll 2017 is happening!
 Spring and Easter will be here before soon, and that means the return of the White House Easter Egg Roll.
 Each year, the White House hosts members of the general public (and some special invited guests) to enjoy an old-fashioned egg roll on the lawn.
 This year’s event will take place on Monday, April 17, 2017.

-The Easter Egg Roll has become a major happening (it’s actually the biggest event hosted at the White House) has now become a major happening, but its fate for this year had been uncertain because of its late announcement.
+The Easter Egg Roll has become a major happening (it’s actually the biggest event hosted at the White House), but its fate for this year had been uncertain because of its late announcement.

 For many years, the limited tickets to the free event were distributed on a first-come, first served basis.
 For some local families, it became an annual tradition to go stand in line (sometimes for hours) to claim tickets.
 During the Obama administration, distribution of tickets moved to an online lottery system that would take place about six weeks before the event.
 With that timeframe narrowing this year and no official announcement about the event, there was speculation that the White House Easter Egg Roll 2017 may not take place, with some news outlets questioning if it would happen or if the new administration would do away with the tradition.